--all- Any server not previously listed is not authorized to send email, no questions asked.
+-all: Any server that is not previously listed is not authorized to send email.

-+all- Allow any server to send email from your domain.
-Naturally, you should never use this option.
++all: Allows any server to send email from your domain.

 Add an SPF TXT record

-To add an SPF TXT record by using the Cloud Control Panel, follow these steps:
+To add an SPF TXT record by using the Cloud Control Panel, use the following steps: